PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-06-20 06:36:29
+Last updated: 2024-06-20 06:37:02
-Random Quote: The Lord of Light cherishes the innocent.
-There is no sacrifice more precious.
-From his king's blood and his untainted fire, a dragon shall be born.  -  Melisandre
+Random Quote: One of the 24 similarities between women and fish are they're both attracted to shiny objects. - Barney Stinson